artnm/PythonShellCalc/README.md

-This program supports Archimedes' constant (3.141592…) as "pi", to available precision.
+This program supports Archimedes' constant (3.141592…) as "pi", to available precision. <br />
-This program supports Euler's constant (2.718281…) as "e", to available precision.
+This program supports Euler's constant (2.718281…) as "e", to available precision. <br />
 This program supports tau, which is equivalent to 2(pi) and (6.283185…) as "tau", to available precision.